 - Participate in continuing education activities; maintain safety training; maintain records of each.

 - Perform other related duties incidental to the work described herein.

-- Effective professional communication skills to interact with patients/ customers.
+- Basic communication and professional communication skills to interact with patients.

 Duke Entity DUHS CLINICAL LABS